wendyverdonk93/docs/content/api/orders/post_order_direct.md

 Depending on the payment method, additional information should be provided.
 See each payment method reference for additional information.

 Supported payment methods are:
-IDEAL, CREDITCARDS, PAYAFTER, EINVOICE, KLARNA, KLARNA_ACC, DIRDEB, DIRECTBANK, BANKTRANS, PAYPAL, BELFIUS, ING, KBC, CBC, ALIPAY
+IDEAL, CREDITCARD, PAYAFTER, EINVOICE, KLARNA, DIRDEB, DIRECTBANK, BANKTRANS, PAYPAL, BELFIUS, ING, KBC, CBC, ALIPAY

 **Parameters**